 3. Mixdown - When all the parts have been recorded, the mixdown process blends each sound with the others, massaging the sound into a composite stereo image.

-4. Mastering - Preparing the final product for duplication.
-Mastering involves putting the songs in the correct timing and sequence, balancing their overall volumes, tone, and dynamics to flow from one song to the next, and putting the final "spit and polish" on the master.
+4. Mastering - Preparing the final product for distribution and duplication.
+Mastering involves consideration of a collection's correct timing and sequence, balancing overall loudness and volumes, tone, and dynamics to maximize the sound quality for the targeted playback delivery and medium, and putting the final "spit and polish" on the master.
 This is the least understood part of the process, but can make the difference between a good product and a fantastic product.
 WHY MASTERING

 So how much time and money should be budgeted for your recording project?